16 Lifesaving Lessons from Real-Life Poison Control Center Calls

 Lesson: Lock up laundry pods

 The poison control center calls: A 2-year-old swallowed part of a laundry detergent pod before spitting out the rest.
 She was found to be very sleepy and drooling, and a scope of her airway and esophagus showed swelling and burns.
 Due to lung injury she remained on a ventilator for two days and in the hospital for four.
 In a separate instance, a 83-year-old female with dementia ingested a laundry pod and developed breathing difficulties and a swollen tongue.
 Because the family had decided to keep her comfortable and off life support, she died within 48 hours.
-These are the everyday emergencies you should know how to manage.
+Detergent pods are one of the things food poisoning experts never eat.

 How to prevent laundry pod poisoning